cde-ev/cdedb2/doc/source/Realm_Mailinglist_Types.rst

     * sortkey: cdelokal

 Moderator Mailinglists
-    Mailinglists that contain all moderators of the cdedb.
+    Mailinglists that contain moderators of the cdedb.
 Other users are not allowed to subscribe.

     * visible to: all users
-    * additional admins: None
+    * additional admins: None for All Moderators, cdelokal for CdElokal Moderators
     * sortkey: other

+    For specific use cases, we support different sets of moderators to be implicitly subscribed.
+The following subtypes are supported:

+    * All Moderators
+    * CdElokal Moderators